-- 1. The subdivision, as modified with conditions, meets the legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The property is located on the east side of Matapeake Business Drive, approximately 1,280 feet north of its intersection with Timothy Branch Drive.
+The property is located on the east side of Matapeake Business Drive, approximately 1,280 feet north of its intersection with Timothy Branch Drive.
 The property is recorded in Prince George's County Land Records as Parcel 12, Block A, of the Brandywine 301 Industrial Park, in Plat Book SJH 244 page 16.
 The property is currently vacant, measures 8.27 gross acres, and is located in the core area of the Town Activity Center (TAC-C) Zone.
 The site is subject to the 2013 Approved Subregion 5 Master Plan and Sectional Map Amendment (master plan), Subtitles 24 and 27 of the Prince George's County Code, and other applicable plans, as outlined herein.

-The subject preliminary plan of subdivision (PPS) is for one parcel, for development of 221 multifamily residential dwelling units.
+The subject preliminary plan of subdivision (PPS) proposes to subdivide the property into one parcel, for development of 221 multifamily residential dwelling units.
 The site is subject to a prior approved PPS, 4-97124; however, a new PPS is required because the prior PPS only approved industrial development, and residential development is now proposed.
-In accordance with Section 24-4503 of the Prince George's County Subdivision Regulations, this PPS is supported by and subject to approved Certificate of Adequacy ADQ-2022-061.
+In accordance with Section 24-4503 of the Prince George's County Subdivision Regulations, this proposed PPS is supported by and subject to approved Certificate of Adequacy ADQ-2022-061.